MuonMC/muon-mappings/CONVENTIONS.md

 ## Abbreviations

-Avoid abbreviations unless it's a common one everyone knows and other Quilt Mappings names involving the same word use its abbreviated form.
+Avoid abbreviations unless it's a common one everyone knows and other Muon Mappings names involving the same word use its abbreviated form.
 Full names are easier to read quickly and remember ("Which words were abbreviated?") and they often don't take more time to type thanks to IDE autocompletion.
 Common abbreviations you should use are: